 Prices for NHS dental care vary significantly in Scotland (£4.72-£148.60), Wales (£13.50-£185.00) and Northern Ireland (£6.68 to £105.87).
 You can find out full details by clicking on the link for each country.

-Pharmacies in the UK are usually quite easy to find, be it in town centres or sometimes even next to your GP surgery.
+Pharmacies in the UK are usually quite easy to find; they’ll often be in town centers or even next to your GP surgery.
 In addition to independent pharmacies, large retail stores and supermarkets such as Boots and Tesco sometimes have their own pharmacies.

-For some types of medicine you’ll need a prescription from your NHS doctor, and you’ll usually have to pay a flat charge.
-In England, NHS prescriptions are charged at £8.40 per item, although people who are under 16, over 60, in full-time education or pregnant can get free NHS prescriptions.
+For some types of medicine, you’ll need a prescription from your NHS doctor.
+You’ll usually have to pay a flat charge for your prescriptions.
+In England, NHS prescriptions cost £8.40 per item; however, people who are under 16, over 60, in full-time education or pregnant can get free NHS prescriptions.
 For the full list of exemptions, visit the NHS UK website.